mbrandonw/presentations/2017-05-16-anything-you-can-do-i-can-do-better/talk.md

 incr andThen square andThen incr
 ```

-tho we can't use symbols for our operators
+^ similar to swift, only downside is we can't use symbols for our operators

 ---